hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 ### Omitted output types

-Some other possible model output representations have been proposed but have not been included in the list above.
+Some other possible model output representations have been proposed but not included in the list above.
 We document these other proposals and the reasons for their omissions here:

 #### Point estimates